Zuul86/personalsite/src/pages/2018-02-19-gatsby-static-site/index.md

 Since Gatsby is based on React, it uses components to create the website.
 There are four major [components](https://www.gatsbyjs.org/docs/building-with-components/) that are used to build a Gatsby site.

-* **Html** - This includes the html, head, and body tags
+* **Html** - This includes the html, head, and body tags.
 * **Layout** - This is an optional component that wraps page components.
-It is used for things like headers, footers, and navigation
+It is used for things like headers, footers, and navigation.
 * **Page template** - This component is used for programmatically building pages.
 For example, turning markdown into html pages.
-* **Page** - Components build with these become pages on your site.
+* **Page** - Components build with this become pages on your site.

 ## Do I need to know Webpack?

 In most cases you will not need to do any webpack configuration.
-There are many prebuilt [plugins](https://www.gatsbyjs.org/docs/plugins/) that will do things like SASS processing, or adding TypeScript support.
-If you find there is not a pluggin that solves your problem and it is a general one, why not contribute back to the open source community and create a plugin.
+There are many prebuilt [plugins](https://www.gatsbyjs.org/docs/plugins/) that will do things like SASS processing, or add TypeScript support.
+If you find there is not a plugin that solves your problem and it is a general one, why not contribute back to the open source community and create a plugin?

 ## What are plugins?

-Plugins are npm packages you can pull in to your gatsby project to solve website build tasks.
+Plugins are NPM packages you can pull in to your Gatsby project to solve website build tasks.
 Plugins are loaded and configured by your gatsby-config.js file.
 The three major classes of plugins are source, transform, and build.
 Source plugins allow you to pull data from different sources like a CMS, markdown files, or some API.
 Transform plugins allow you to take a format of data like markdown, or JSON, and turn it into html.
 Build plugins help you do your webpack type tasks like compiling SASS files.

 ## What is GraphQL

 [GraphQL](http://graphql.org/) is a language for describing APIs of various kinds.
 In the context of Gatsby, it creates an interface between your data sources and your static site.
-For the purpose of building a blog I'm using it to query my markdown files and build my static blog pages.
+For the purpose of building a blog, I'm using it to query my markdown files and build my static blog pages.
 Gatsby has a fantastic live IDE built in for creating queries.
 It can be found as follows.

 ```html
 http://localhost:8000/___graphql